Lapsang Souchong Bärbucha Kombucha

 That might be a bonus for people who use Scobies in food recipes.
 So think about it!

-The only drawback to that is - you can not re-use this culture for any other Kombucha brew.
+The only drawback to that is - you can not re-use this culture for any other Kombucha.

-There's also a trick to making this Kombucha so the smokiness is not over-powering.
+There's also a trick to making this Kombucha so that the smokiness is not over-powering.

 Simply use about 3-4 gr of this tea per liter, mixed with the same amount of a good quality black tea, like Darjeeling, Keemun or even Assam.

-That will give you enough smokiness, which should not be too strong.
+That will give you enough smokiness, but it should not be too overpowering.